MaoZiming/papers/3-storage-systems/37-ffs.md

 ### Other FFS Features: usability

 - **Sub-blocks** (which were 512-byte little blocks that the file system could allocate to files.)
-  - Before 4KB blocks are good for transferring, but might lead to internal framgmentation.
+  - Before 4KB blocks are good for transferring, but might lead to **internal framgmentation**.
-  - As the file grew, the file syst em will continue allocating 512-byte blocks to it until it acquires a full 4KB of data.
+  - As the file grew, the file system will continue allocating 512-byte blocks to it until it acquires a full 4KB of data.
 At that point, FFS will find a 4KB block, copy the sub-blocks into it, and free the sub-blocks for future use.
     - FFS can also modify the libc to buffer writes and then issue them in 4KB chunks to the file system.
 - Large blocks (with libc buffering / fragments)
-> To be able to use large blocks without undue waste, small files must be stored in a more efficient way.
-The new file system accomplishes this goal by allowing the division of a single file system block into one or more fragments.

 - Long file names
 - Atomic rename
     - `rename` operation for renaming files